 A nice way to rebuild only a child widget when a value in the parent changes is to use ValueNotifier and ValueListenableBuilder .
 Add an instance of ValueNotifier to the parent’s state class, and wrap the widget you want to rebuild in a ValueListenableBuilder .

-Read moreDoes setState rebuild widget?
+Read moreDoes setState rebuild the entire widget tree?

 Read more